-Kent's Housing and Human Services division works closely with its community partners, including other public and non-profit organizations, to provide services and help support Kent's most vulnerable residents.
+Kent's Human Services division works closely with its community partners, including other public and non-profit organizations, to provide services and help support Kent's most vulnerable residents.

 COMMUNITY DEVELOPMENT BLOCK GRANT PROGRAM (CDBG)

 The Community Development Block Grant (CDBG) Program, which was enacted in 1974, is authorized under Title I of the Housing and Community Development Act of 1974, as amended.
 The primary objective of CDBG is the development of viable urban communities.
 CDBG is principally invested in eligible low/moderate-income activities that benefit Kent residents-activities can be public service or capital.
 The goals of the CDBG Program are to provide:

 - Decent housing;

 - A suitable living environment; or

 - Economic opportunities.